-* An ability to engage in critical enquiry, approach self-evaluation and reflection on practice in a collegiate manner, and utilise such deliberations to inform a personal professional learning portfolio, which will lay the foundations for their continued professional development
+- Demonstrate an ability to engage in critical enquiry, approach self-evaluation and reflection on practice in a collegiate manner, and utilise such deliberations to inform a personal professional learning portfolio, which will lay the foundations for their continued professional developmen

-* An ability to motivate, lead learning for and with, all learners with whom they engage during their professional practice and take on a leadership role in managing and supporting learning where appropriate within their professional context.
+- Demonstrate an ability to motivate, lead learning for and with, all learners with whom they engage during their professional practice and take on a leadership role in managing and supporting learning where appropriate within their professional context

 |Bailley, R.(ed) (2010.
 Physical Education for Learning: a Guide for Secondary Schools, London: Continuum|

 Byra, M. (2006).
 Teaching styles and inclusive pedagogies.
 In D. Kirk, M.O┐Sullivan, & D.Macdonald (Eds.), Handbook of research in physical education (449-466).
 London: SAGEPublications.